992manav/Project/README.md

 The project is organized into several Python modules, each responsible for a specific part of the system:

 - `main.py`: The main entry point of the application, orchestrating camera initialization, detection, and alert management.
-- `detection.py`: Handles the YOLO model loading, pothole detection, and annotation of frames.
+- `detection.py`: Handles the YOLO model loading, multi-object detection, and annotation of frames.
-- `camera_utils.py`: Manages camera initialization and displays the live feed with overlay information (FPS, frame count, alert status).
+- `camera_utils.py`: Manages camera initialization and displays the live feed with overlay information (FPS, frame count, alert status, detected object names).
-- `alert_system.py`: Implements the logic for triggering alerts, including cooldowns and detection thresholds, and manages the asynchronous sending of location alerts.
+- `alert_system.py`: Implements the logic for triggering alerts, including cooldowns and detection thresholds, and manages the asynchronous sending of location alerts, passing the detected object type.
 - `location.py`: Provides functionality to acquire precise GPS coordinates using the Windows Geolocation API.
-- `send_location.py`: Integrates with `location.py` and `pywhatkit` to format and send WhatsApp messages with the detected pothole's location.
+- `send_location.py`: Integrates with `location.py` and `pywhatkit` to format and send WhatsApp messages with the detected object's location and type.
 - `beep.py`: A simple script to play an audible beep sound (Windows-specific).
 - `requirements.txt`: Lists the core Python dependencies for the project.
 - `new_requirements.txt`: A more detailed list of dependencies with specific versions, likely used for environment setup.